KnapsackPro/docs.knapsackpro.com/docs/ruby/knapsack/readme.md

 # Step for Minitest
 $ KNAPSACK_GENERATE_REPORT=true bundle exec rake test

-# If you use Rails 5 then run this instead:
+# If you use Rails 5.0.x then run this instead:
-$ KNAPSACK_GENERATE_REPORT=true bundle exec rake knapsack:minitest
+$ KNAPSACK_GENERATE_REPORT=true bundle exec rake test

-# If you use Rails 5.1's SystemTest, run both unit and system tests
+# If you use Rails >= 5.1's SystemTest, run both unit and system tests
 $ KNAPSACK_GENERATE_REPORT=true bundle exec rake test test:system

 # Step for Spinach